 You may be wondering about Abandoned Railways.
-Why, you ask, can’t I find an abandoned rail and use that for my photo?
+Why you ask, can’t I find an abandoned rail and use that for my photo?
 It makes sense, right?
 But this excellent question leads me to our next fact.

-If none of the facts above stops you from doing the unthinkable, then know this: If you insist on taking photos on tracks, then know you cannot post them on social media anywhere without suffering an attack of massive proportions.
+If none of the facts above stops you from doing the unthinkable, then know this: If you insist on taking photos on tracks, realize you cannot post them on social media anywhere without suffering an attack of massive proportions.
 In our current culture, people have no boundaries around bullying behavior online.
 A fast way to get bullied is to show a photo taken of the railroad tracks.
 Go ahead, try it.
 I dare you.

 Wrapping it All Up